Advocating for Social Justice

 Program Outcomes

 Students will develop generalist social work practice skills to work in public and private social-service systems and international settings.
-Upon completion of the four-year social work program, you will be able to accomplish the following competencies:
+Upon completion of the social work program, you will have mastered the following competencies:

-• Advance human rights and social and economic justice
+- Advance human rights and social, racial, economic, and environmental justice

 Meet the Faculty